jiananwu72/APDD/README.md

-# PointDefectsRL
+# APDD

+Automated Point Defects Detection

+Still in development.

-Due to Github file size limitation, images are not included but should be stored at PointDefectsRL/Data/Images
+Due to Github file size limitation, images are not included but should be stored at APDD/data/images